-The kitchen is often the heart of the home, but to feel comfortable it must accommodate several competing functions in close proximity.
+The kitchen is the heart of the home, but to feel comfortable it must accommodate several competing functions in close proximity.

 Kitchen from our Wright This Way project